 Holy shit, does writing become less fun when you’re doing it for WORK.
 Especially when you have absolutely no creative control.
 Every client would say they accepted pitches, and I’d pitch something that seemed to fit their site, and they’d veto it pretty much immediately.
 Which, hey, fine, but like – don’t pretend you’re giving me a say!
 Just give me my assignment, pay me my meager fee, and move on!

-And all the commissions I got were dreadfully devoid of any sort of actual analysis.
+And most of the commissions I got were dreadfully devoid of any sort of actual analysis.
 I naively thought that if I put up a listing for film reviews, I’d get people who wrote for, you know, film websites.
 People who cared about film and wanted interesting takes!
-But nah, it was a lot of “explain the aliens from [franchise I don’t care about here]” or “explain the ending to [Marvel movie I don’t care about here]”.
+But nah, it was a lot of “rank the aliens from [franchise I don’t care about here]” or “explain the ending to [Marvel movie I don’t care about here]”.

-Explainer pieces are my LEAST favorite things.
-They’re devoid of any real criticism OR creativity.
-It’s just grabbing information from the fandom wikia page or constructing fan theories.
+Explainer pieces were my LEAST favorite to write.
+They’re devoid of any real criticism OR creativity, so they weren’t fun to write.
+I felt like I was just grabbing information from the fandom wikia page.
 Generally speaking, I am not big on Easter Egg filled movies.
 You know, things that are just designed to make you do the Leo DiCaprio point for the entire running time.
 I hate shit like that!
-I don’t watch movies to play franchise Where’s Waldo.
+I don’t watch movies to play franchise Where’s Waldo!!

 I’m not one to overanalyze endings or a specific plot point, either.
 That just isn’t my viewership style.
 I don’t really concern myself much with continuity or lore, I just want consistent characters and themes, you know?
-I always thought those “Ending Explained” type of videos and articles were lame, anyways.
-How do you objectively explain the ending of something like The End of Evangelion?
+Besides, how do you objectively explain the ending of something like The End of Evangelion?
 Or Twin Peaks?
 The beauty of stuff like that is that it’s open-ended and you can pull anything you want from them.

 Anyways.
-Point is, it was very hard for me to pretend to be engaged in these prompts.
-I managed, which means I’m good at writing corporate copy, I guess.
+Point is, it was very hard for me to pretend to be engaged in some of these prompts.
+I managed, which means I’m good at writing copy, I guess.
 But what’s the use in that if I hate it and it makes me hate my hobbies?

 It also didn’t help that I spread myself waaaay too thin.
 I was lucky enough to keep my full-time job throughout the pandemic – luckily the company I work for is kinda recession proof.
 But it was like, I finished my normal work day and then I had to sit around looking up the synopsis of ten casino movies for a TOP 10 CASINO MOVIE LIST or watch some new Netflix movie that I didn’t give a shit about so I could write some half-baked article for $40.
 I wasn’t doing anything for me anymore – the only movies I watched were for work, and writing especially felt like a chore.